MPF-Optimization-Laboratory/BlockTensorFactorization.jl/docs/src/decompositionmodels.md

-# Decomposiiton Models
+# Decomposition Models

 ```docs
 AbstractDecomposition
 ```

-The following common tensor models are avalible as valid arguments to `model` and built into this package.
+The following common tensor models are available as valid arguments to `model` and built into this package.

 ```
 Tucker